SuusHeijnekamp2004/Living-Ocean/README.md

 ## Failures and replanning

-During development, we realized that creating complex fish movements was technically very challenging.
+During development, the team realized that creating complex fish movements was technically very challenging.
 The team originally intended for the fish to swim in different directions to make it look more organic.
 However, due to a lack of knowledge of TouchDesigner and limited available time, this proved unfeasible.
-Therefore, we simplified the animation: the fish respond to sound and change position, making the interaction clearly visible without overloading the technical setup.
+Therefore, the team simplified the animation: the fish respond to sound and change position, making the interaction clearly visible without overloading the technical setup.

 ## Challenges